w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 You can generate your stash and controller account via any of the recommended methods that are detailed on the [account generation][] page.

+Starting with runtime [0.8.23](https://github.com/paritytech/polkadot/releases/tag/v0.8.23), payouts can go to any custom address.
+If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
+Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

 ## Using Polkadot-JS UI

 ### Step 1: Bond your tokens